TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 Financial Times Help Centre Help Legal &.
-Privacy Privacy Privacy Welcome to Live FT Chat Start Chat Welcome to Live FT Chat Currently Offline Privacy Financial Times privacy policy
+Privacy Privacy Policy Privacy Policy Welcome to Live FT Chat Start Chat Welcome to Live FT Chat Currently Offline Privacy Policy Financial Times privacy policy

 Financial Times group takes the privacy of its users seriously.
 We are committed to safeguarding the privacy of our users while providing a personalised and valuable service.
 This Privacy Policy statement explains the data processing practices of Financial Times businesses.
 If you have any requests concerning your personal information or any queries with regard to these practices please contact our Privacy Officer by e-mail at privacy.officer@ft.com.